Coherent Electron Transfer in Polyacetylene: Analysis

 Here, we describe the effect of ion dynamics on the Rabi frequencies, in order to explain the decoherence mechanism.
 A recent study~\cite{franco} examined the decoherence mechanism for electron wavepackets added to chains and determined that for long chains, decoherence is caused by population transfer into other states due to the dense energy level structure.
 Our results, which show a decay in population of the initial wavefunction superposition, especially in the case of the defect levels located in the conduction band, agree with this explanation.

 In addition, we find that when multiple Rabi frequencies compete, they interfere.
-As well, in the hopping regime, the electronic oscillation is substantially degraded by the ionic dynamics, as mentioned earlier at the end of Sec.~\ref{Sec:analysis}.
-However, for several cases of two competing Rabi frequencies, we find that the electron dynamics exhibit exceptional stability, particularly when the two Rabi frequencies contribute roughly equally to the oscillation.
+This is the situation in the hopping regime, and the coherency of the electron oscillation is substantially degraded by the ionic dynamics, as also mentioned earlier in Sec.~\ref{Sec:analysis}.
+However, for several cases of two competing Rabi frequencies, we find that the electron dynamics exhibit exceptional stability, particularly when the two Rabi frequencies are close and contribute roughly equally to the oscillation.
 The reason is that their weights oscillate out of phase with each other.
-In Fig.~\ref{lnm-eig} we show the time dependence of the energy levels involved in the oscillation, the inverse Rabi frequencies derived from these energy levels, and the maximum weights of the latter, for a case which had great stability in the electron oscillation.
+In Fig.~\ref{lnm-eig} we show the time dependence of the energy levels involved in the oscillation, the inverse Rabi frequencies $T(t)$ derived from these energy levels, and the weights $D(t)$ of the latter, for a case which had great stability in the electron oscillation.
 As mentioned earlier in Sec.~\ref{Sec:rabi}, the quantities $T(t)$ and $D(t)$ are correlated.
 We create a simple model for combining the two Rabi oscillations, omitting the time dependence from $T(t)$ as it is already found in $D(t)$.
-If we denote the average value of the $i$th inverse Rabi frequency (connecting two particular energy levels) as $\overline{T}_i\equiv 1/\overline{\Omega}_i$, and its maximum weight $D_i(t)$ (see Eq.~\ref{D}), oscillating with a frequency $\omega_0$, we may write
+If we denote the average value of the $i$th inverse Rabi frequency (connecting two particular energy levels) as $\overline{T}_i\equiv 1/\overline{\Omega}_i$, and its weight $D_i(t)$ (see Eq.~\ref{D}), composed of a mean value $\overline{D}_i$ and a term of amplitude $B_i$ oscillating with a frequency $\omega_0$, we may write

 and the combined oscillation period becomes:

 We found that this expression represents the electron oscillation period very well.
 The main cause of any deviation from the prediction of Eq.~\ref{Tnet} and the data is due to other secondary inverse Rabi frequencies, which are smaller and tend to bring the actual value down.
 The time-dependence in Eq.~\ref{Tnet} is generally quite weak, owing to the opposite signs in the time-dependent quantities of Eq.~\ref{TD} and this leads to the exceptional stability seen in Fig.~\ref{e0.7t-0.4}.
 We determined the average value $T_{av}$ of $T_{net}(t)$ and compared it with the main oscillation period for several cases, which we show in Table~\ref{rabitab}.
 Regarding the oscillation frequencies $\omega_0$, they mainly corresponded to the bare (without the extra electron) lowest phonon modes of the respective system but not always, and importantly, no relation was seen between the matching or not of the $\omega_0$ with a bare phonon frequency and the stability of electron oscillations in the respective system.